jvloo/popcat-popbot/README.md

 1. Make sure you have install Python3 with PIP (Python package manager)
 2. Install selenium package via PIP
 3. Double click to run **clickbot-v2.py**

-*You can open multiple selenium browser if your PC can support*

 ## Credit